alpha-davidson/FRIB_Distant_Transfer/README.md

 ## Prediction

-The essence of the stage is as follows: to push the data we have into a two-class PointNet model, but not to look at the results it gives, but simply to get an intermediate layer - OneDimMaxPulling (`latent space`).
+The essence of the stage is as follows: to push the data we have into a two-class PointNet model, but not to look at the results it gives, but simply to get an intermediate layer - 1DMaxPulling (that is our `latent space`).
 Then we will put this intermediate layer in OneClassSVM, and we will get our predictions.
 That's it

 You'll need to specify the following parameters: